-Alcohol poisoning is a serious — and sometimes deadly — consequence of drinking large amounts of alcohol in a short period of time.
-Drinking too much too quickly can affect your breathing, heart rate, body temperature and gag reflex and potentially lead to a coma and death.
+Alcohol poisoning is a serious — and sometimes deadly — result of drinking large amounts of alcohol in a short period of time.
+Drinking too much too quickly can affect breathing, heart rate, body temperature and gag reflex.
+In some cases, this can lead to a coma and death.

-A person with alcohol poisoning needs immediate medical attention.
-If you suspect someone has alcohol poisoning, call for emergency medical help right away.
+If you think that someone has alcohol poisoning, get medical attention right away.

 When to see a doctor

-It's not necessary to have all the above signs or symptoms before you seek medical help.
-A person with alcohol poisoning who is unconscious or can't be awakened is at risk of dying.
+It's not necessary to have all the above symptoms before seeking medical help.
+A person with alcohol poisoning who has passed out or can't wake up could die.

 Alcohol poisoning is an emergency

-- Call 911 or your local emergency number immediately.
+- Call 911 or your local emergency number right away.
 Never assume the person will sleep off alcohol poisoning.

 - Don't leave an unconscious person alone.
-Because alcohol poisoning affects the way the gag reflex works, someone with alcohol poisoning may choke on his or her own vomit and not be able to breathe.
-While waiting for help, don't try to make the person vomit because he or she could choke.
+Because alcohol poisoning affects the way the gag reflex works, someone with alcohol poisoning may vomit and choke and not be able to breathe.
+While waiting for help, don't try to make the person vomit because that could cause choking.

-- Help a person who is vomiting.
-Try to keep him or her sitting up.
-If the person must lie down, make sure to turn his or her head to the side — this helps prevent choking.
-Try to keep the person awake to prevent loss of consciousness.
+- Help someone who is vomiting.
+Try to keep the person sitting up.
+If the person must lie down, turn the head to the side to help prevent choking.
+Try to keep the person awake.

 Don't be afraid to get help

-It can be difficult to decide if you think someone is drunk enough to warrant medical intervention, but it's best to err on the side of caution.
-You may worry about the consequences for yourself or your friend or loved one, particularly if you're underage.
-But the consequences of not getting the right help in time can be far more serious.
+It can be hard to decide if you think someone is drunk enough to need medical help.
+But it's best to take action right away rather than be sorry later.
+You may worry about what will happen to you or a friend or family member, especially if underage.
+But the results of not getting help in time can be far more serious.

-Alcohol in the form of ethanol (ethyl alcohol) is found in alcoholic beverages, mouthwash, cooking extracts, some medications and certain household products.
-Ethyl alcohol poisoning generally results from drinking too many alcoholic beverages, especially in a short period of time.
+Alcohol in the form of ethanol, also called ethyl alcohol, is in alcoholic beverages.
+It's also in mouthwash, some cooking extracts, some medicines and certain household products.
+Ethyl alcohol poisoning generally results from drinking too many alcoholic beverages in a short period of time.

-A major cause of alcohol poisoning is binge drinking — a pattern of heavy drinking when a male rapidly consumes five or more alcoholic drinks within two hours, or a female rapidly consumes at least four drinks within two hours.
+A major cause of alcohol poisoning is binge drinking.
+This is when a male rapidly consumes five or more alcoholic drinks within two hours or a female consumes at least four drinks within two hours.
 An alcohol binge can occur over hours or last up to several days.

-You can consume a fatal dose before you pass out.
-Even when you're unconscious or you've stopped drinking, alcohol continues to be released from your stomach and intestines into your bloodstream, and the level of alcohol in your body continues to rise.
+A person can consume a fatal dose of alcohol before passing out.
+Even when the person is unconscious or stops drinking, the stomach and intestines continue to release alcohol into the bloodstream, and the level of alcohol in the body continues to rise.

 How much is too much?

-Unlike food, which can take hours to digest, alcohol is absorbed quickly by your body — long before most other nutrients.
-And it takes a lot more time for your body to get rid of the alcohol you've consumed.
-Most alcohol is processed (metabolized) by your liver.
+Unlike food, which can take hours to digest, the body absorbs alcohol quickly — long before most other nutrients.
+And it takes a lot more time for the body to get rid of alcohol.
+Most alcohol is processed by the liver.

 The more you drink, especially in a short period of time, the greater your risk of alcohol poisoning.

-Mixed drinks may contain more than one serving of alcohol and take even longer to metabolize.
+Mixed drinks may contain more than one serving of alcohol.

 Severe complications can result from alcohol poisoning, including:

 - Choking.
 Alcohol may cause vomiting.
-Because it depresses your gag reflex, this increases the risk of choking on vomit if you've passed out.
+Because it depresses the gag reflex, this increases the risk of choking on vomit if a person passes out.

 - Stopping breathing.
-Accidentally inhaling vomit into your lungs can lead to a dangerous or fatal interruption of breathing (asphyxiation).
+Accidentally inhaling vomit into the lungs can lead to a dangerous or fatal interruption of breathing, also known as asphyxiation.

-- Severe dehydration.
-Vomiting can result in severe dehydration, leading to dangerously low blood pressure and fast heart rate.
+- Severe loss of fluids.
+Vomiting can result in severe dehydration, which happens when the body doesn't have enough water and other fluids.
+This can lead to dangerously low blood pressure and a fast heart rate.

 - Seizures.
-Your blood sugar level may drop low enough to cause seizures.
+The blood sugar level may drop low enough to cause seizures.

 - Hypothermia.
-Your body temperature may drop so low that it leads to cardiac arrest.
+The body temperature may drop so low that it leads to cardiac arrest.

-- Irregular heartbeat.
-Alcohol poisoning can cause the heart to beat irregularly or even stop.
+- Unusual heartbeat.
+Alcohol poisoning can cause a heartbeat that is not regular.
+It can even cause the heart to stop.

 - Brain damage.
-Heavy drinking may cause irreversible brain damage.
+Heavy drinking may cause brain damage that can't be reversed.

 - Death.
 Any of the issues above can lead to death.